-After you have examined putative feature matches in the table, use the Accept Checked tool ( sequence.
+After you have examined putative feature matches in the table, use the Accept Checked tool ( accept Cnecked) at the top of the window to copy all features checked in the table below to the query sequence.
 Alternatively, click Cancel (Cancel) to close the Annotation Results window without copying any features.